rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Does our law judge a man without first giving him a hearing and learning what he does? ^0751

 They replied, Are you from Galilee too?
-Search and see that no prophet arises from Galilee. ^0752
+Search and see that no prophet arises from Galilee. ⟨The earliest manuscripts do not include John 7:53-8:11⟩ ^0752

-[[ They went each to his own house, ^0753
+⟨⟨They went each to his own house, ^0753

 but Jesus went to the Mount of Olives. ^0801